Category Archives: Space Settlement

 A Pictorial & Verbal History of the Space Station

-Here is this week’s selection of videos, articles, and news items concerning space habitats (govt and commercial), living in space, and space settlement.
+Here is a new selection of videos, articles, and news items about space habitats (govt and commercial), living in space, and space settlement.

 === International Space Station & NASA

-Aboard the International Space Station, Expedition 71 Flight Engineer Tracy C. Dyson of NASA discussed life and work aboard the orbital outpost during an in-flight interview Sept.
-20 with KCRA-TV.
-Dyson is in the midst of a long-duration mission aboard the microgravity laboratory to advance scientific knowledge and demonstrate new technologies for future human and robotic exploration flights as part of NASA’s Moon and Mars exploration approach, including lunar missions through NASA’s Artemis program.
+Aboard the International Space Station, Expedition 72 Flight Engineer Nick Hague of NASA discussed life and work aboard the orbital outpost during an in-flight interview Dec.
+5 with the Kansas Aviation Museum in Wichita, Kansas.
+Hague is a Kansas native and is in the midst of a long-duration mission living and working aboard the microgravity laboratory to advance scientific knowledge and demonstrate new technologies for future human and robotic exploration flights as part of NASA’s Moon and Mars exploration approach, including lunar missions through NASA’s Artemis program.

 === Commercial space habitats